Burrowing owls, standing off.

 In Salt Lake City, Utah, Boy Scouts are bringing pizza to county clerk employees who are working through lunch to get as many marriage licenses issued to the hundreds of gay applicants waiting for them.

 Don’t tell me change can’t happen.

 There is an Italian bakery in carroll gardens where you can get a buttered sesame roll, cookie, and coffee for $2 and so I am never leaving.

-lifeaquatic asked: You know the elevator!!
+lifeaquatic said: You know the elevator!!
 My hero!!
 And you work at "The Chron" as we call it?

 yes! it’s at the Atlanta Marriott, where I was attending a conference for ‘the chron’ (which we also call it). it really is a surreal Panem-like building.

 "McQueen was so generous with the pieces that they let us borrow.
 We mainly used them on Effie, because it was very fitting for her.
 The silhouettes and the shapes worked really well for her character.
 One of the pieces we have is this feathered piece that incorporated twelve feathers painted like monarch butterflies.
 And the whole dress is made of that.
 It’s a quite sculpted shape, where the hips kind of come out and the waist goes in high, and the neck is really high, with these three-dimensional butterflies coming off.
 And then we had a crafts person on our film, a milliner, make her a hat to match.